EmbeddedRPC/erpc/README.md

 These build instructions apply to host PCs and embedded Linux.
 For bare metal or RTOS embedded environments, you should copy the [erpc_c](/erpc_c) directory into your application sources.

-The primary build system is makefile based.
+**CMake and KConfig build**:

+It builds a static library of the eRPC C/C++ infrastructure, the `erpcgen` executable, and optionally the unit tests and examples.

+CMake is compatible with gcc and clang.
+On Windows local MingGW downloaded by [script](./install_dependencies.ps1) can be used.

+**Make build**:

 It builds a static library of the eRPC C/C++ infrastructure, the `erpcgen` executable, and optionally the unit tests.

 The makefiles are compatible with gcc or clang on Linux, OS X, and Cygwin.
 A Windows build of erpcgen using Visual Studio is also available in the [erpcgen/VisualStudio_v14](erpcgen/VisualStudio_v14) directory.